practo/express-request-wrapper/README.md

 `isForm - optional, if the server is expecting request as form`

+### makePutCall(url, formData, headers, cb, isForm)
+Method to forward incoming PUT call

+`url - *requried, Url for making PUT proxy request`

+`formData - *requried, Body or form data which requried to be forwarded with the request `

+`headers - *required, Object containing all the required headers, (do not forward 'host' and 'accept-encoding')`

+`cb - *required, call back function or the format function(err, body, response)`

+`isForm - optional, if the server is expecting request as form`

 ### makeDeleteCall(url, headers, cb)
 Forward incoming delete request
 `url - *requried, Url for making post proxy request`